rd--/blksc3/md/glossary.md

 The blocks in the toolbox are organised into categories, which may be further organised into sub-categories.
 Blocks in the same category are assigned the same colour.

+## Code Generator

+To evaluate a block program it is first printed as a text program.
+This process is called code generation.

 ## Collapsed Blocks

 A block can be _collapsed_ using the _Collapse Block_ item in the context menu.